View over Wellington from the SkyLine track and Mount KayKay.

-Getting Around Wellington in a Rental Car
+Getting around Wellington in a rental car

 • Te Aro: Located in the centre of the city, visitors will find plenty to do in Te Aro.
 The region is home to interesting museums and a number of theatres.